My Period is 27 Days Late, What is Going On With Me?

 Pelvic inflammatory disease

 It is an infection of the female reproductive organs.
-It often occurs when bacteria enters the vagina during sex and goes on the infect and inflame the surrounding organs.
-Many women do not have symptoms and are therefore unable to receive the necessary treatment.
-Other cases provide some telltale symptoms such as heavy vagina discharge with an odour, abnormal bleeding between periods or after sex and pain in your lower abdomen and pelvis.
+It often occurs when bacteria enter the vagina during sex and infect and inflame the surrounding organs.
+Many women do not have symptoms and are, therefore, unable to receive the necessary treatment.
+Other cases provide telltale signs such as heavy vagina discharge with an odor, abnormal bleeding between periods or after sex, and pain in your lower abdomen and pelvis.

 Uterine cancer

-Although the exact cause of uterine cancer is not known, it is believed that elevated levels of estrogen may play a role, as estrogen is partially responsible for stimulating the lining of the uterus.
-The symptoms of uterine cancer can change as cancer grows.
+Although the exact cause of uterine cancer is unknown, it is believed that elevated estrogen levels may play a role, as estrogen is partially responsible for stimulating the lining of the uterus.
+Moreover, the symptoms of uterine cancer can change as the cancer grows.
 Often women will experience a change in discharge with a pus-like or blood-tinged appearance.
-The discharge may also have a foul odour.
+The discharge may also have a foul odor.
 A change in your normal menstrual cycle is often experienced.
-Cycles may be longer than seven days, heavier and occur more often.
+Cycles may be longer than seven days, heavier, and occur more frequently.
 Unexplained vaginal bleeding is often a warning sign.

 Cervical cancer

-Cervical cancer is caused by the presence of several strains of the human papillomaviruses (HPV) virus.
+Cervical cancer is caused by several strains of the human papillomaviruses (HPV) virus.
 HPV is spread through sexual contact.
-While the body is usually able to fight off this virus, sometimes it will develop into cervical cancer.
+While the body can usually fight off this virus, sometimes it will develop into cervical cancer.

 Recently on our free doctor chat, we had a question asked about a late period . . .